NixOS/nix.dev/source/tutorials/cross-compilation.rst

   aarch64-unknown-linux-gnu

-In case that's not possible (when the host platform is not easily accessible for development), it has to be constructed manually via the following template:
+In case that's not possible (when the host platform is not easily accessible for development), platform config has to be constructed manually via the following template:

 .. code::